 We quickly tied Tin Tin up.
 Had a shower and found ourself at the Pub Six Degrees for a very well earned long cold beer and a feed.

-Albany is great place for a beer, plenty of pubs easy going attitude and log fires, I admit it is getting harder to find a pub that serves beer to a thirsty man, most are trying to flog some fag metrosexual meal, no meat and a coffee what happened to the days when a publican would be publicly flogged for selling tea, coffee and let face it water was only for your dog not for drinking.
+Albany is great place for a beer, plenty of pubs easy going attitude and log fires, I admit it is getting harder to find a pub that serves beer to a thirsty man, most are trying to sell some metrosexual meal, no meat and a coffee what happened to the days when you could get a decent feed.

-I had the privilege of meeting Peter and Warren who teach at the local Tafe, they dropped into the Yacht with some beers to have a chat and a coldy.
+I had the privilege of meeting Peter and Warren who teach at the local Tafe, they dropped into the Yacht with some beers to have a chat about boats and a coldy.

 After drinking the boat dry we ended up visiting most of the local drinking holes for a beer or two.
 The boys promised they would give me a hand getting some fuel and moving supplies to Tin Tin.
 Fuel is 1.5 km from the marina.

 True to their word they turned up with hang overs and we all proceeded with sore heads to restock Tin Tin.
 They even took charge of some repairs that need sorting and provided some frozen fish for the trip.
-I am always overwhelmed at how generous fallow boats can be.
+I am always overwhelmed at how generous people can be.

-Albany is a very friendly bloody nice town, and yes you should stop for a beer or three, there is even something for you non drinking wowzers who should be ashamed to call yourself Australian.
+Albany is a very friendly nice little town, and yes you should stop for a beer or three.

-We had planned to sail to Albany in one push but with Gale force winds predicted we rounded Cape Leauwin at midnight and made a course for Augusta marina in a building swell and light winds.
+We had planned to sail to Albany in one push but with Gale force winds predicted we rounded Cape Leauwin at midnight and made a course for the new Augusta marina, in a building swell and light winds it was getting rolly.

-We arrived a Augusta just at day break finding a well kept and clean friendly marina only a short walk from town and a cold beer at the local country pub.
+We arrived a Augusta just at day's break finding a well kept and clean friendly marina a moderate walk from town.
+Just enough to earn a cold beer at the local country pub.